HamidBostani2021/EvadeDroid/README.md

 # EvadeDroid
 This is a tool for generating Android adversarial examples in a black-box setting.
-Since the source code is preparing to upload to the repository, we will gradually push it into the repository.
+Since the source code is preparing to upload into the repository, we will gradually push it into the repository.